Tucker Carlson Takes Over For Megyn Kelly On Fox News

 Tucker Carlson is inheriting the coveted 9 p.m.
 Eastern time slot on Fox News being vacated by Megyn Kelly and The Kelly File.

 As announced on Tuesday, Megyn Kelly is moving to NBC News, and her last show on FNC is on Friday night, even though her contract officially runs through July.
-Kelly will host a daytime show that supposedly will replace the third hour of Today as well as as a Sunday evening 60 Minutes-type program, as well as handle anchor duties on big news events.
+Kelly will host a daytime show that supposedly will replace the third hour of Today along with a Sunday evening 60 Minutes-type program, as well as handle anchor duties on big news events.

 Carlson’s 7 p.m. show, Tucker Carlson Tonight, has been soaring in the ratings, which apparently proved very influential in the surprisingly quick decision by Fox News CEO Rupert Murdoch and his executive team.
 Fox also tapped longtime anchor Martha MacCallum for the 7 p.m. time slot to replace Tucker, at least for the first 100 days of the Trump administration.
 The changes go into effect January 9.
 MacCallum will also be anchoring the Trump inauguration day festivities on January 20 for the Fox News Channel.